wbaopaul/scATAC-pro/README.md

        [-s|--step ANALYSIS_STEP] : run an analysis module (or some combination of several modules) of the scATAC-pro workflow, supported modules include:
           demplx_fastq: perform demultiplexing
-                               input: either fastq files for both reads and index, separated by comma or folder path for 10x fastq files like:
+                               input: either fastq files for both reads and index, separated by comma or path to folder of 10x fastq files like:
                                       PE1_fastq,PE2_fastq,index1_fastq,inde2_fastq,index3_fastq...or
-                                      folder_path4_10xfastqs
+                                      PATH_TO_10xfastqs_folder
                                output: Demultiplexed fastq1 and fastq2 files with index information embedded in the read name as:  @index3_index2_index1:original_read_name, saved in output/demplxed_fastq/